 Welcome to T3's HP Pavilion 14 vs Dell XPS 13 (2020) guide.
 Laptops come in all shapes, sizes and prices, but all that choice means it’s all too easy to invest in a portable computing machine that doesn’t quite meet your needs.

-And, with so many of us having to take lessons and lectures remotely, having the right laptop is vital to keeping you connected to the right resources, applications and platforms.
+And, while in 2022 most people are now working and studying once more away from the home, having the right laptop is vital to keeping you connected to the right resources, applications and platforms.

 So, we’ve picked two of the top-rated systems from our best student laptops guide, comparing the important stats, features and costings to ensure you can make an informed decision on whether the HP Pavilion 14 or the Dell XPS 13 (2020) is right for you.